League of Legends DFS Picks, DraftKings & FanDuel Lineup Advice: May 28 MSC

 SLATE NOTES: LOL DFS LINEUP ADVICE, CONTEST RECOMMENDATIONS, BANKROLL ALLOCATION

-- Bankroll allocation: Use 0-1% of your bankroll on each slate.
+- Bankroll allocation: Use 0-1% of your bankroll.

-- Low-risk contest selection (if you must): The best ROIs will likely be found in single entry 50/50s and H2Hs, so look there first.
+- Low-risk contest selection: The best ROIs will likely be found in single entry 50/50s and H2Hs, so look there first.
 Try to find H2Hs and small field double ups with inexperienced entrants, as there could be plenty with no other daily fantasy sports to play.